Affiliate fraud is a growing concern for online marketers. Here’s how it works, and a primer on choosing the right prevention tools.

 Note that device fingerprinting is also a fantastic tool for curbing bonus abuse, for instance in the gambling world, or even to reduce chargeback rates and manual reviews.

-In fraud detection, the behaviour is tracked via a series of risk rules.
+In fraud detection, the behavior is tracked via a series of risk rules.
 Every time the user data is checked against the rule, a risk score increases or decreases.

 The most obvious example would be a standard IP analysis.
 Is the user’s IP address pointing to the same location as the cardholder’s address?
 But you can of course get much more sophisticated with the rules: